tamcore/vzpbackup/README.md

 	is named based on the date the set was created (for ex.
 2014.10.08).
 	It's recommended to do a full backup monthly and a incremental daily.

+**--all or VEIDs**

+	Tells the script if we want to back up all VEs (--all), or only specified ones.
+If --all is set, additional passed VEIDs are ignored.

 **--inc or --incremental**

 	Start an incremental backup.
 Incremental means it creates a new snapshot